A SHORT FISHY AUTUMN TOUR OF THE ALGARVE IN COVID TIMES

 The sardines keep coming..........

-Sweet and normal potatoes.
+Sweet and regular potatoes.

 House salad

-After two nights in Olhão, we headed for Spain but before reaching the border, we stopped off here,
+After two nights in Olhão, we headed for Spain, but before reaching the border, we stopped off here,

 MARISQUEIRA FIALHO